-PSYC6012.Practicum I (18 credits)PSYC6013.Practicum II (18 credits)PSYC6014.Practicum III (18 credits)
+PSYC6012.Practicum I (9 credits)PSYC6013.Practicum II (3 credits)PSYC6014.Practicum III (6 credits)PSYC6015.Practicum IV (18 credits)PSYC6016.Practicum V (18 credits)

 The programme considers practicum an important and indispensable part of the training and whenever possible tries to integrate theories discussed at the University with that of fieldwork practice.
-All students are required to do fieldwork for a total of 180 days in three practicums.
+All students are required to do fieldwork for a total of 180 days in five practicums.

-PSYC6012 Practicum I (18 credits)
+PSYC6012 Practicum I (9 credits)

-PSYC6013 Practicum II (18 credits)
+PSYC6013 Practicum II (3 credits)

-PSYC6014 Practicum III (18 credits)
+PSYC6014 Practicum III (6 credits)

+PSYC6015 Practicum IV (18 credits)

+PSYC6016 Practicum V (18 credits)

 Each credit is equivalent to 27 hours of practical work.
-The average duration of each practicum is 60 days (486 hours).
-Adjustment of the length will be made according to the specific requirements of the settings.
+The total duration of the five practicum courses is 180 days (1,458 hours).
 Each practicum aims at providing the students with:

-(a) exposures to a broad spectrum of work of an EP working in a particular setting;

-(b) adequate hands-on experiences at different levels (such as individual casework, group work, consultations to parents and teachers, in-service training for teachers, etc.) in the development of the necessary practical knowledge and skills;

-- (c) knowledge of different types of provisions and systems accessible to children with special educational needs and referral procedures; and - (d) opportunities for collaborative work with other professionals.
+- (a) exposures to a broad spectrum of work of an EP working in a particular setting; - (b) adequate hands-on experiences at different levels (such as individual casework, group work, consultations to parents and teachers, in-service training for teachers, etc.) in the development of the necessary practical knowledge and skills; - (c) knowledge of different types of provisions and systems accessible to children with special educational needs and referral procedures; and - (d) opportunities for collaborative work with other professionals.